danielbradley/Extract/README.md

 To facilitate this implementation that now supports Markdown, the tool 'quasi' was also extended to support Markdown.

-Source code extracted from this file may be viewed under the '_gen' directory.
+Source code extracted from this file may be viewed under the 'source/c' directory.

 ```!main.c
 /*